Joseph Coutts: Biography

 On 25 January 2012, Pope Benedict XVI appointed Bishop Coutts as Archbishop of Karachi to succeed Archbishop Evarist Pinto.
 Anticipating his return to the city where he had studied and taught, he stressed the challenges posed by the city's refugee-driven population explosion and the "sporadic bursts of violence and terrorism" that had become a feature of life in Karachi.

 In both Faisalabad and Karachi, he has campaigned against Pakistan's blasphemy law, which he believes is too easily manipulated for personal attacks or to target religious minorities for insubstantial or pretended offenses.
 In Karachi he has established multiple connections for inter-religious dialog between Muslims and Catholics, aiming at both acceptance by the general population and increased understanding on the part of political and religious leaders.

 Coutts was hospitalized with pneumonia and unable to travel to Rome to receive his pallium, the symbol of his status as a metropolitan archbishop, from Pope Benedict in June 2012.

 He was president of the Pakistan Catholic Bishops' Conference from 2011 to 2017.
 Pope Francis created Coutts a cardinal priest in the consistory of 28 June 2018, assigning him the titular church of San Bonaventura da Bagnoregio.
+He became the country's second cardinal after Joseph Cordeiro (1918–1994) who was also of Goan origin.

 He is a member of the Pontifical Council for Interreligious Dialogue.

 On 9 January 2021, he celebrated 50 years of his priestly ordination by celebrating Mass at St Patrick's Cathedral.
 His resignation as Archbishop of Karachi was accepted on 11 February 2021.

+On 14 August 2024, the President of Pakistan awarded Coutts the Hilal-i-Imtiaz.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.